Databus Logo

 ⚖️

-The UGC (Redressal of Grievances of Students) Regulations, 2023 require all institutions to appoint an Ombudsperson and provide a functioning appeals mechanism.
-CampusAlly delivers both.
+The UGC (Redressal of Grievances of Students) Regulations, 2023 expect an appointed Ombudsperson and a working appeals route.
+CampusAlly provides the portal for both.

-• Appeal workflow: If a student is unsatisfied with the committee's decision, one click routes the case to the Ombudsman
+• One-click appeal: if a student isn't satisfied with the decision, the case routes to the Ombudsman

-• Dedicated Ombudsman login: External Ombudsperson gets secure, read-only access to the full case file — all evidence and correspondence
+• Independent access: the external Ombudsperson gets a secure, read-only view of the full case file

 📊

-NAAC assesses grievance mechanisms under Criterion VII.
-CampusAlly generates all required evidence automatically from live complaint data.
+NAAC looks at grievance mechanisms mainly under Criterion VII.
+CampusAlly organises the evidence from live case data.

-• Grievance summary report: Total complaints received, category-wise breakdown, resolution rate, and average resolution time for the assessment period
+• Summary report: total grievances, category breakdown, resolution rate, and average resolution time

-• Pending & escalated cases: Evidence that the institution monitors and follows up on unresolved cases
+• Pending & escalated: shows the institution monitors and follows up

 🔍